Winter Springs Family Attorney, Practicing Only Family Law Since 2011

 But not everything we do involves resolving disputes.
 The prenuptial agreements we draft help prevent future disputes by clearly defining the mutual rights and responsibilities that the couples agree on and are enforceable by law.
 And we also help in the legal process of adopting a child by a relative or family member and applying for name changes.

-If you need legal representation in a family law case, call (407) 260-6001 to schedule an appointment for a free thirty-minute initial consultation with attorney Eduardo J. Mejias.
-There is an hourly charge for additional consultation time.
+If you need legal representation in a family law case, call (407) 260-6001 to schedule an appointment for a consultation with attorney Eduardo J. Mejias.
 See Family Lawyer Retainer Fees.

 This is what makes it possible for him to do much more than react to the demands of the opposing counsel.
 It is why he will aggressively take the initiative and proactively seek for his clients all that the rights the law provides in their case.